djarty24/jekyll-simple-blue/README.md

 ## Credits

-- Thanks to Aditi Mishra for website design inspiration
+- Thanks to Aditi Mishra for website design inspiration.